jeffcharles/batarim-utilization-logger/README.md

 5. Compile and install the application, `make install`, specify a value for the `DESTDIR` flag if you would like to change the installation directory prefix (not recommendend)
-6. Return to the top of the archive, `cd ../..`
+6. If you did not run `make install` as root, you will need to add the `DESTDIR` path with `/usr/local/lib` appended to your `LD_LIBRARY_PATH` environment variable or Batarim will not be able to locate a required shared library.
-7. Run `./install_scripts/setup.sh` (preferably as root).
-If you do not run the script as root, you will need to add the `DESTDIR` path with `lib` appended to your `LD_LIBRARY_PATH` environment variable.
+7. If there are any errors that occur after the files have been copied as part of `make install`, correct them and re-run `./install_scripts/setup.sh` at the root of the archive (as root if you ran `make install` as root).

 How to set up on Windows
 ------------------------